city

 S Corporations

 An S corporation happens if you form a traditional corporation first and then file a specific Internal Revenue Service (IRS) form to elect for the S status.
 S corporations aren't typically subjected to federal income taxes on their own because taxed income gets passed through to individuals who are shareholders and they pay federal taxes on whatever share of the income they get.
 That makes an S corporation a pass-through entity.
-Illinois recognizes federal S elections, but it still requires these businesses to pay personal property replacement taxes and the annual franchise tax.
-Individual shareholders are also responsible for paying taxes on any income they receive thanks to the business.
-The personal property replacement tax is paid at 1.5% of the net income for the S corporation.

 Limited Liability Companies (LLCs)